 Throughout our history, we have received some of the industry's highest honors.
 Parsons Brinckerhoff has twice won the Grand Conceptor Award, the top honor of the American Council of Engineering Companies, and 11 Parsons Brinckerhoff projects have won the Outstanding Civil Engineering Achievement Award from the American Society of Civil Engineers.
-New Civil Engineer named us the Programme Manager of the Year in the 2011 International Tunnelling Awards; in the previous year we were named Tunnel Design Firm of the Year.

 Some of the awards and honors Parsons Brinckerhoff has won recently include the following: